 - Recording your current operational performance so you can analyze the impact of any changes you make

 Calculating your return on investment, for example, plays a key role in managing organizational change.
 Figuring out which KPIs will give you the information you need ensures you’ll be tracking and communicating the right results to stakeholders at the right time.

 When it comes to specific techniques, meanwhile, many established models exist for managing change in the workplace.
 A good rule of thumb is to choose an approach that makes it easy to:

 Define the change you need to make.
 Make sure your change process aligns expectations regarding scope management, timing, and impact.

 Plan for change.
 Everyone involved should understand how changes will affect them and be given the navigational tools or information they need.

 Execute the change.
 Keeping teams, managers, and departments aligned and efficient while changes take place is essential.

 Make your change matter.
 The only way to benefit from a new or improved way of doing something is to track your performance post-implementation and make adjustments where necessary.

 No matter which model for organizational change you adopt, you’ll get more value from it if you pair it with change management tools like strategy, project planning or problem-solving maps, and task or workflow management diagrams.

-The impact of change management
+What is the impact of change management?